CorentinWicht/RESTINGLAB/README.md

 2. MicroStates analyses (default is NO)
 3.Independent Components (IC) clustering and source localization (default is NO)
 ```
-**OF NOTE, the `MicroStates analysis` is running but needs additionnal testing and the `IC clustering analysis` is currently NOT WORKING.**
+**⚠️ OF NOTE, the `MicroStates analysis` is running but needs additionnal testing and the `IC clustering analysis` is currently NOT WORKING.**

 Both the MicroStates and the IC Clustering analyses have respective setting that can be accessed by clicking on the `Settings button`.